 Chronic Fatigue Syndrome or CFS is extremely common.
-Over 50 Million Americans suffer with CFS to the point that it interferes with their daily life.
+Over 50 million Americans suffer with CFS to the point that it interferes with their daily life.
 For 25 million of them, CFS symptoms are as debilitating as multiple sclerosis, lupus, rheumatoid arthritis, congestive heart failure and similar chronic conditions.
 Chronic Fatigue Syndrome is very similar to Fibromyalgia in causes, symptoms and treatments.
 The difference is that patients suffering with Fibromyalgia (FM) have more severe pain, and those suffering with CFS find fatigue is their greatest symptom.

 Who is at risk for CFS?

-People of every age, ethnicity, and gender are can develop CFS, however it is most prevalent in people aged 40-59 and women are 4 times more likely to develop CFS than men.
+People of every age, ethnicity, and gender can develop CFS, however it is most prevalent in people aged 40-59 and women are 4 times more likely to develop CFS than men.

 What are the symptoms of CFS?

 For some, Chronic Fatigue Syndrome starts abruptly, often with “drop dead” flu symptoms that just won’t go away.
 A sudden onset may be triggered by a dramatic physical or emotional event or trauma.
 For others, CFS symptoms begin gradually and worsen over time.
 Regardless of how it starts, its primary symptom usually becomes severe, unrelenting fatigue.
 Ironically, despite feeling exhausted, most people with CFS have a lot of difficulty sleeping.
 Other common symptoms also include:

 - Brain fog, or inability to concentrate

 - Decreased ability to perform work or participate in social, educational and personal activities (This includes multi-tasking, which is no longer possible for many patients who were very capable prior to CFS)

 - Forgetfulness and difficulty with short term memory